Michael James Nickeas

-Mike Nickeas played 7 minor league seasons before making his major league debut in 2010.
+Mike Nickeas played seven minor league seasons before spending four years in the majors.
 He has played for the USA and England in international events.

 In 2002, Nickeas hit .221/.312/.316 as the backup catcher on the #8 team in NCAA Division I. He appeared in the 2002 College World Series.
 With the Wareham Gatemen in the Cape Cod League that summer, Mike hit .204 but his 15 RBI tied Matt Kutler for second on the team, which won the pennant.

 Nickeas hit .333/.398/.502 as Georgia Tech's starter and followed by hitting .364 in the Atlantic Coast Conference Tournament.
 He tied for 12th in the ACC in average.
 With Team USA's college edition that summer, he hit .303, 4th on the team and ahead of Dustin Pedroia, Brent Lillibridge or Eric Patterson.
 Nickeas split catching duties with Jeff Clement.
 He helped the US win Silver in the 2003 Pan American Games.